DETAILED ACTION

 wherein the respective trapping region of the one or more trapping regions is a cyclic path trapping region (fig. 2, multiple cyclic paths possible with the electrodes as shown),

-the two or more switchable control voltage signals are configured to provide a plurality of control voltage signals and the plurality of control voltage signals are partitioned into two subsets of voltage signals, the two subsets of voltage signals consisting of a left partition and a right partition (signal is not an appropriate limitation, not evaluated), and
+the two or more switchable control voltage sources are configured to provide a plurality of control voltage signals and the plurality of control voltage signals are partitioned into two subsets of voltage signals, the two subsets of voltage signals consisting of a left partition and a right partition (non-limiting, the control voltage sources are not part of the apparatus so how they are configured is not relevant to the claimed quantum confinement apparatus), and

-the respective plurality of control electrodes are configured to (a) when the first switchable control electrode is in electrical communication with the first switchable control voltage source, the plurality of control electrodes are each configured to be in electrical communication with a respective control voltage signal of the left partition, the voltage signals of the left partition configured to cause one or more potential wells formed by application of the voltage signals of the left partition on respective electrodes of the respective plurality of control electrodes to move about the cyclic path trapping region in a first direction and (b) when the first switchable control electrode is in electrical communication with the second switchable control voltage source, the plurality of control electrodes are each configured to be in electrical communication with a respective control voltage signal of the right partition, the voltage signals of the right partition configured to cause the one or more potential wells formed by application of the voltage signals of the right partition on respective electrodes of the respective plurality of control electrodes to move about the cyclic path trapping region in a second direction (intended use, see also fig. 5A-C which shows movement via moving potential wells, the direction could be changed by selecting different voltage differentials, the same principle clearly applies to any cyclic path chosen, and could take the form of the movement shown in fig. 6A-D at four corners to form a cyclic path).
+(a) when the first switchable control electrode is in electrical communication with the first switchable control voltage source, each switchable control electrode of the plurality of control electrodes is configured to be in electrical communication with a respective control voltage signal of the left partition, the voltage signals of the left partition configured to cause one or more potential wells formed by application of the voltage signals of the left partition on respective electrodes of the respective plurality of control electrodes to move about the cyclic path trapping region in a first direction and (b) when the first switchable control electrode is in electrical communication with the second switchable control voltage source, each switchable control electrode of the plurality of control electrodes is configured to be in electrical communication with a respective control voltage signal of the right partition, the voltage signals of the right partition configured to cause the one or more potential wells formed by application of the voltage signals of the right partition on respective electrodes of the respective plurality of control electrodes to move about the cyclic path trapping region in a second direction that is opposite the first direction (intended use, see also fig. 5A-C which shows movement via moving potential wells, the direction could be changed by selecting different voltage differentials, the same principle clearly applies to any cyclic path chosen, and could take the form of the movement shown in fig. 6A-D at four corners to form a cyclic path).

 Regarding claim 14, Furtner et al. discloses a system comprising: